Ski Resort in Gstaad Mountain Rides, Swiss Alps - 250km of Piste (950m to 3,000m)

 |172km||Cross Country Pistes|

-The Swiss ski resort of Gstaad is part of the Gstaad Mountain Rides ski area with access to 144 individual pistes.
+The Swiss Ski Resort of Gstaad is part of the Gstaad Mountain Rides ski area with access to 325km of downhill skiing, with 144 individual pistes, served by 57 ski lifts.
 In addition to the skiing in Gstaad itself (250km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Gstaad Mountain Rides ski resorts of Château d'Oex, Saanen, Saanenmöser, Schönried and Zweisimmen.
 Gstaad is directly linked by Ski Lift to the ski areas of Anzère.

 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.